MicrosoftDocs/azure-stack-docs/AKS-Hybrid/support-policies.md

 When a technical support issue is root-caused by one or more upstream bugs, AKS hybrid support and engineering teams will:

 * Identify and link the upstream bugs with any supporting details to help explain why this issue affects your cluster or workload.
 Customers receive links to the required repositories so they can watch the issues and see when a new release will provide fixes.
 * Provide potential workarounds or mitigation.
-If the issue can be mitigated, a [known issue](https://github.com/Azure/aks-hci/issues?q=is%3Aopen+is%3Aissue+label%3Aknown-issue) will be filed in the AKS on Azure Stack HCI and Windows Server repository.<!--Verify repo name.--> The known-issue filing explains:
+If the issue can be mitigated, a [known issue](https://github.com/Azure/aks-hci/issues?q=is%3Aopen+is%3Aissue+label%3Aknown-issue) will be filed in the AKS on Azure Stack HCI and Windows Server repository.
+The known-issue filing explains:
   * The issue, including links to upstream bugs.
   * The workaround and details about an upgrade or another persistence of the solution.
   * Rough timelines for the issue's inclusion, based on the upstream release cadence.